feldera/dist-design/kafka.md

 Doing a seek within a consumer before polling to read data causes strange errors, see [seek before poll].
 Instead, specify the desired seek offset when assigning the partition to the consumer.

+The Java client library uses the name `fetch.max.wait.ms` for the feature that librdkafka calls `fetch.wait.max.ms`.

 [seek before poll]: https://github.com/confluentinc/confluent-kafka-go/issues/121#issuecomment-362308376